iExecBlockchainComputing/dev-resources/FAQ.md

 ### Solution
 The proven and effective solution is to replace Docker Desktop with OrbStack.

-What is OrbStack?
+What is OrbStack:
 OrbStack is an alternative to Docker Desktop for macOS, designed to be faster, lighter, and more efficient.
 It offers better integration with macOS and a much more performant and reliable emulation of linux/amd64 images through an optimized approach.

 ## 🔹 Can I bridge RLC from a centralized exchange to The iExec Sidechain "Bellecour"?